TheScrawl/ncpyrpg/README.md

 ## Todos
 * Sort out how im going to do the menu system (probably some sort of tab system)
-* ~~Move things to a more "Engine-like" system that has more easily editable and expandable options for game creators.~~
 * Add maps/rooms that link up
 * Inventory system
 * Stats system